-You are asked to note that machines in the IT suites (the one in Dewar and the Playfair IT room) should not be used unsupervised (unless you are in Form VI, and with permission).
+You are asked to note that machines in the IT suite should not be used unsupervised (unless you are in Form VI, and with permission).
 It is obviously reasonable, furthermore, to give way to those who need to use the machines for work, if you are using the facilities only for general interest.